National Conference appeals to Modi government for release of its top leaders

 “All those detained in the first week of August 2019 should be released unconditionally and allowed to resume normal activities,” the statement said.

-The Abdullahs were among a host of politicians detained on August 5 last year when the Centre announced the abrogation of the state's special status under Article 370 of the Constitution and its bifurcation into union territories -- Jammu and Kashmir, and Ladakh.
+The Abdullahs were among a host of politicians detained on August 5 last year when the Centre announced abrogation of the state’s special status under Article 370 of the Constitution and its bifurcation into union territories — Jammu and Kashmir, and Ladakh.

 The senior Abdullah was later slapped with the stringent Public Safety Act on September 17.